ThibautBremand/WebApp_WebMMORPG-Server/README.md

 The server that retrieves communications from users.
 It contains all the communication intelligence, so it eases the development of other clients in other technologies.
 The new clients will just have to read the messages from the server. <br/><br/>

-**Note :** The server also contains the Admin Panel and few HTML page to administrate accounts.
+**Note :** The server also contains the Admin Panel and few HTML pages to administrate accounts.
 That way, the client will only display the game, so it will be faster to develop other clients.

 **Installation :** <br/>
 - Clone the repo at the same depth as the client.